Marching Band FAQ

 (you can use the "arrow" in the top right to toggle calendars and see just marching band)

-*** New this year!
-Marching Band Hype Day will be on Saturday, May 20th from 9:00am-1:00pm.
+*** Marching Band Hype Day will be on Saturday, June 9th from 9:00am-2:00pm.
 This will be a chance for new students to meet the returning students, play a little bit, and do a performance for your parents and families!
+Come check it out***

 A formal meeting for interested students and parents will be on TBD fromTBD in Room 222 at the high school.